|"The Old Town Clock"

 You say that I look old and shabby?
 Well, that is not to be wondered at, for I have been keeping time for this good old town of

 But, as I had been given to the town, and not to the church, I was not allowed to stay there very long.
 Just across the street from

 where this courthouse now stands the old Markethouse was built about the year 1767.
 I was then taken from the church tower and

-placed over the Markethouse, where I kept time for the people of Hillsborough during the stormy days of
+placed over the Markethouse, where I kept time for the people of Hillsborough during the stormy days of the Revolution.

 And did I work all that time?
 Well, most of it.
 Once, for a little while, my tongue was silent, and my hands stood still.

-the Whigs and the Tories.
+Whigs and the Tories.
 The story goes that my leaden weights were taken off and melted and moulded into bullets for use in the good

-1820 and I have been keeping time for this steady-going little town ever since; and very good time, too, they say, with just
+1820 and I have been keeping time for this steady-going little town ever since; and very good time, too, they say, with just a little

 Tell you any story I can think of?
 Now, if you will keep still and listen, I will try to tell you some of the things I have seen.

 Oconeechee hills.
-It was surrounded by what was, for that day, a thickly settled country, and stood midway between the Regulators.
+It was surrounded by what was, for that day, a thickly settled country, and stood midway between the eastern and

+Regulators.
 He was a great favorite with Governor Tryon, was made clerk of the court, and grew rich on unjust fees wrung from the

-to meet Tryon's officers, Fanning, with a party of thirty horsemen, went to their houses and arrested Herman
+to meet Tryon's officers, Fanning, with a party of thirty horsemen, went to their houses and arrested Herman Husbands and William

 "Send me over a horse," said Fanning, "that I may come and talk matters over with you."